We See You

 The idea

 It all began with the album Sound the Alarm, a collective project by Australian double bassist Clayton Thomas.
-Carovana091 initially planned to promote the album to raise funds for Gaza.
-But Thomas suggested something else: a live concert with local musicians.
-Because live music moves, touches, and reaches further than any recording.
+Carovana091 initially planned to promote the album and raise funds for Gaza.
+However, Thomas suggested a different approach: a live concert with local musicians, because live music touches, moves, and reaches more than any recording.

-Carovana091 immediately embraced the idea.
-The Sous-Sol collective made the project their own – and soon it became clear how urgently such an initiative was needed.
-Many musicians in Switzerland felt a strong need to respond to the catastrophe in the Middle East, but what was missing was a common, authentic format.
+Carovana091 embraced this idea immediately.
+The collective Sous-Sol made the project its own and began discussing it with other collectives.
+Soon it became clear how urgently such an initiative was needed.
+Many musicians in Switzerland felt a strong desire to respond to the catastrophe in the Middle East, but there was no shared, authentic format for doing so.

 A growing movement